We understand your health needs and are here to support you.

 If approved, we will contact you to organise delivery of your funded or partially funded medicine.
 See "Medication" section below.

-* Subject to DVA approval.
-We work with the DVA to help navigate the process for eligible patients.
+*We work with the DVA to help navigate the process for eligible patients.
 The DVA considers funding natural medicine on a case-by-case basis.
 Our team can assess and discuss your eligibility.
 There may be a pharmacy co-payment of approx $7.70 payable by the patient to the pharmacy.

 There are tight restrictions around the prescribing of certain natural therapies in Australia, however, eligible patients can access these medicines if deemed appropriate by a healthcare professional.